microsoft/vscode-docs/docs/getstarted/telemetry.md

 For example, running `code --telemetry > telemetry.json && code telemetry.json` will create a `telemetry.json` file in your current working directory and then open it in VS Code.
 You cannot pipe the output like this, `code --telemetry | code -`, due to the length of the telemetry report.

-The section below details the event metadata used to classify the telemetry, describe its purpose, and indicate any special handling.
+The sections below detail the event metadata used to classify the telemetry, describe its purpose, and indicate any special handling.

 ### Event classification